The high capacity of vehicle production

-Vehicle manufacturing in Thailand started after the Thai government began to import auto motives in the 1960s for the country’s economic expansion.
-This was predicted to focus more on vehicle parts, especially for vehicle bodies and suspensions since the demand in this area has increased.
-As of the fourth quarter of 2018 alone, the production capacity of automobiles in Thailand reached about 564 thousand units.
+Vehicle manufacturing in Thailand started after the Thai government began to import automotives in the 1960s for the country’s economic expansion.
+Vehicle parts were mainly focused then, especially for vehicle bodies and suspensions since the demand in this area has increased.
+As of the first quarter of 2020 alone, the production capacity of automobiles in Thailand reached almost 500 thousand units.
 In addition, passenger cars and one-ton pickups clearly dominated the country’s vehicle manufacturing sector.

 Thailand’s economy relies on various significant industries, the automotive industry is the country’s second largest export industry after the computer parts industry.
 A significant share of Thailand’s international trade is from the inflow and outflow of automotive trading.
 Initially, Thailand’s manufacturing industry started with the “Anglo-Thai Motor company”, a joint venture between Ford of Britain and the Thai Motor Industry Co., which introduced the imports of vehicle parts and performed local assembly for the domestic market.
 As of the fourth quarter of 2018, the imports of automobiles and parts showed a promising value of approximately 2.5 billion U.S. dollars.
 This was an increase when compared with the same quarter of the previous year.
 Furthermore, vehicle parts and accessories from Thailand were the leading components in terms of export value in Thailand.